 Are you an entrepreneur looking for a loan, and want to know what a commercial CIBIL report is?

-Read ahead to know all about the commercial CIBIL report as well as how to check company CIBIL score.
+Read ahead to learn all about the commercial CIBIL report as well as how to check a company’s CIBIL score.

 The CIBIL score and report of an enterprise, institution, or corporation is known as commercial CIBIL.

 Individuals who take credit have a consumer CIBIL score and report.
-Similarly, a company who has been taking credit (under Rs.50 Crore), can see their credit history, repayment behavior, etc. on their company CIBIL report.
+Similarly, a company that has been taking credit (under ₹50 Crore), can see their credit history, repayment behavior, etc. on their company CIBIL report.

 With a better commercial CIBIL report, an enterprise will be able to procure loans at lower interest rates.

-The company CIBIL score summarizes your company credit report or the CCR in one number.
+The company's CIBIL score summarizes the company's credit report or the CCR in one number.
 The ranks are given based on the creditworthiness of your enterprise.
 The ranks range from 1 to 10, where a lower rank is considered better.

 TransUnion CIBIL receives information regarding your credit repayment history from various lenders and compiles it to generate your CIBIL report.
 The commercial CIBIL score is calculated based on your credit utilization and repayment behavior.

-You can check your company CIBIL report by yourself on the CIBIL website.
+You can check your company's CIBIL report by yourself on the CIBIL website.
 Unlike the individual credit report, you cannot obtain a commercial CIBIL report for free.

 Here are the steps you can follow to make a payment and successfully receive your report at your company’s address -